iznor/CPP-Projects/Calendar/readme.md

     Strings
         Advanced use of <string.h> library

+    Multiple Files Compilation Modules
+        Compile multiple files into one output.

 # Files in repo
     "Instructions.pdf" - a detailed instructions file that shows all the functionaities of the program (Hebrew)